Bratislava: History

-On March 27, 1919, the name Bratislava was officially adopted for the first time to replace the previous Slovak name Prešporok.
+On 27 March 1919, the name Bratislava was officially adopted for the first time to replace the previous Slovak name Prešporok.

+At the beginning of August 1919, Czechoslovakia got permission to correct the borders for strategic reasons, mainly to secure the port and to prevent a potential attack of the Hungarian Army on the town.
+On the night of 14 August 1919, barefoot Czechoslovak soldiers silently climbed to the Hungarian side of the Starý most (Old Bridge), captured the guards, and annexed Petržalka (currently part of Bratislava's 5th district) without a fight.
+The Paris Peace Conference assigned the area to Czechoslovakia to create a bridgehead for the newly created Czechoslovak state for controlling the Danube.

 Left without any protection after the retreat of the Hungarian army, many Hungarians were expelled or fled.
 Czechs and Slovaks moved their households to Bratislava.
 Education in Hungarian and German was radically reduced in the city.
 By the 1930 Czechoslovak census, the Hungarian population of Bratislava had decreased to 15.8% (see the Demographics of Bratislava article for more details).

-In 1938, Nazi Germany annexed neighbouring Austria in the Anschluss; later that year it also annexed the still-separate from Bratislava Petržalka and Devín boroughs on ethnic grounds, as these had many ethnic Germans.
-Bratislava was declared the capital of the first independent Slovak Republic on March 14, 1939, but the new state quickly fell under Nazi influence.
+In 1938, Nazi Germany annexed neighbouring Austria in the Anschluss; on 10 October 1938, based on the Munich Agreement it also annexed (still-separate from Bratislava) Petržalka and Devín boroughs on ethnic grounds, as these had many ethnic Germans.
+Petržalka was renamed as Engerau and Devín was renamed as Theben an der March.
+The Starý most (Old Bridge) became a border bridge between Czechoslovakia and Nazi Germany.

+Bratislava was declared the capital of the first independent Slovak Republic on 14 March 1939, but the new state quickly fell under Nazi influence.
 In 1941–1942 and 1944–1945, the new Slovak government cooperated in deporting most of Bratislava's approximately 15,000 Jews; they were transported to concentration camps, where most were killed or died before the end of the war in the Holocaust.

+Bratislava, occupied by German troops, was many times bombarded by the Allies.
+Major air raid included the bombing of Bratislava and its refinery Apollo on 16 June 1944 by American B-24 bombers of the Fifteenth Air Force with 181 victims Bombardment group attacked in four waves with overall 158 planes.
+On 4 April 1945, Bratislava was liberated by the Soviet Red Army 2nd Ukrainian Front during the Bratislava–Brno offensive.
+The Czechoslovak government and president Edvard Beneš then moved to Bratislava on 8 May.